 How do network ties affect redistributive preferences?
-The class position of surrounding family members, friends, and acquaintances not only provide information about inequality, but they are also a source of social influence whose impact on redistributive preferences can be amplified in segregated social networks.
-In principle, political attitudes are connected to class interests and norms as they are primarily - but exclusively - socialized in the family of origin during childhood and early adulthood.
+The class position of surrounding family members, friends, and acquaintances not only provides information about inequality, but they are also a source of social influence whose impact on redistributive preferences can be amplified in segregated social networks.
+In principle, political attitudes are connected to class interests and norms as they are primarily - but not exclusively - socialized in the family of origin during childhood and early adulthood.
 For instance, Lee (2023) shows that individuals with network ties to the upper class through parental connections tend to support redistribution and progressive taxation less than those from working-class family backgrounds.
 Moreover, since households share risk based on the class position of their members, redistributive preferences are shaped not only by family background but also by the class positions of partners.
-For example, Paskov and Weisstanner (2022) indicates that working-class ties bolster redistributive preferences, whereas ties with the upper class decrease them, with the effects becoming more pronounced when the class positions of individuals, partners, and parents form a more class-based homogeneous network.
+For example, Paskov and Weisstanner (2022) indicate that working-class ties bolster redistributive preferences, whereas ties with the upper class decrease them, with the effects becoming more pronounced when the class positions of individuals, partners, and parents form a more class-based homogeneous network.
 Beyond family ties, Lindh et al. (2021) found that friendship and acquaintanceship ties to the managerial class are associated with lower redistributive preferences compared to ties with the sociocultural and working classes.
 Hence, this suggests that individuals tend to adjust their attitudes based on the class position of their contacts (Lindh et al., 2021).

 In summary, I expect a mild direct association between network segregation and redistributive preferences.
-This is mainly because network homogeneity - as the proportion of similar class network ties - does not distinguish between anchor class positions and refers to the overall degree of segregation.
+This is mainly because network homogeneity - as the proportion of similar class network ties - does not distinguish between ego’s class position and refers to the overall degree of segregation.
 Conversely, I hypothesize that the association of network homogeneity with redistributive preferences is conditional on social class as homogeneous social networks should reinforce attitude similarity (segregation hypothesis).
 Specifically, I propose that greater network segregation in the lower classes is associated with higher redistributive preferences, whereas greater segregation in the upper classes is related to lower redistributive preferences.
 Therefore, the first hypothesis is as follows:

 H1: The greater the network segregation in the lower (upper) classes, the higher (lower) the redistributive preferences.

-Economic inequality as context for class-based segregation and redistributive preferences
+Economic inequality as context for class-based network segregation and redistributive preferences